Edward Leigh: Views

 Leigh is a Roman Catholic, and maintains a personal blog called Thoughts from a Christian perspective.
 He is a Patron of the Latin Mass Society, which promotes the use of the 1962 form of the Mass.
-He supports socially conservative causes in Parliament to promote traditional family values, including introducing policies to reduce the tax burden on working families.
+He supports socially conservative causes in Parliament to promote what he sees as traditional family values, including introducing policies to reduce the tax burden on working families.
 He has argued for tightening of abortion law regarding human embryonic research.

 He defended Section 28 and opposed the Civil Partnership Act 2004, voting against it in Parliament at its Second Reading.
 Leigh later proposed an amendment to extend the property and pension rights afforded by civil partnerships to siblings who had lived together for more than 12 years.
 This was opposed by many backers of the initial Bill, such as fellow Conservative MP Sir Alan Duncan, who dubbed it a wrecking amendment.
-He voted against recent amendments to the Health and Social Care Bill which has made permanent the permission for at-home medical abortions to take place.
+He voted against amendments to the Health and Social Care Bill which permanently legalised at-home medical abortions.

 Following an interim report on the connections between colonialism and properties now in the care of the National Trust, including links with historic slavery, Leigh was among the signatories of a letter to The Telegraph in November 2020 from the "Common Sense Group" of Conservative Parliamentarians.
 The letter accused the National Trust of being "coloured by cultural Marxist dogma, colloquially known as the 'woke agenda'".

 Leigh identifies as a socially Conservative Thatcherite and believes in "free enterprise, deregulation, low taxation and a smaller state".
 In June 2018 he suggested reforming the National Health Service, stating: "I personally feel we have to look at social insurance, which they have in France and Germany, because there is no room for increases in general taxation."

 During the COVID lockdown, Leigh advocated for keeping churches open for worship, arguing that there was no scientific evidence to justify a total ban on public worship.

 In June 2023, Leigh, along with Conservative MPs Sir Christopher Chope and Ian Liddell-Grainger, were photographed with the Hungarian prime minister Viktor Orbán at a gathering of the European Conservatives Group and Democratic Alliance, an increasingly populist block in the Council of Europe's parliamentary assembly.
 Christine Jardine, Cabinet spokesperson for the Liberal Democrats, condemned the image, stating: "Conservative MPs should not be cosying up to a far-right leader who has enforced homophobic and anti-democratic policies."

 In November 2024, Leigh co-wrote a piece in The Guardian with Labour MP Diane Abbott opposing Terminally Ill Adults (End of Life) on Assisted Suicide Bill.